-The Planning Board shall review the sketch plan and provide direction to the applicant in accordance with all pertinent provisions of this Ordinance.
+The Planning Board shall determine that the application complete, review the sketch plan and provide direction to the applicant in accordance with all pertinent provisions of this Ordinance.
 After completing its review of the application, the Planning Board shall vote to deny, approve, or approve the application with conditions.
 The date of Sketch Plan approval, denial or conditional approval shall be the date that the Planning Board takes action on the application.